Mattias Käit: Bodø/Glimt

 On 16 September 2021, Käit signed a contract with Norwegian champions Bodø/Glimt until the end of the year.

 Rapid București

-On 18 January 2022, Käit signed a two-and-a-half year contract with Romanian club Rapid București until the summer of 2024.
+On 18 January 2022, Käit signed a two-and-a-half-year contract with Romanian club Rapid București until the summer of 2024.

+FC Thun

+On 15 July 2025, Käit parted ways with Rapid Bucureşti and signed a two-year deal with Swiss club FC Thun.

 International career

 Käit has represented Estonia at under-16, under-17, under-19, under-21 and under-23 levels.

 He made his senior international debut for Estonia on 6 January 2016, in a 1–1 draw against Sweden in a friendly.
 Käit scored his first two international goals for Estonia on 7 October 2016, in a 4–0 home victory over Gibraltar in a qualification match for the 2018 FIFA World Cup.
 On 3 September 2017, Käit scored the only goal of a home win over Cyprus in injury time.
 The goal later earned him the Estonian Silverball award for the best goal scored for the national team in 2017.
 He scored again in the successive qualifier on 7 October, a 6–0 away win over Gibraltar.
 Käit was Estonia's highest goalscorer in the qualification with four goals.